maestro-insomnia/TVCG_Analysis_Code_Package/README.md

 ## Scope and limitations

-- The current engine supports exactly two or three enabled between-subject factors.
+- The current engine supports one, two, or three enabled between-subject factors.
 - It does not automatically fit repeated-measures or mixed-effects models.
 - Automatic method selection is a predefined reproducible rule, not a substitute for inspecting distributions, residuals, sparse cells, and model appropriateness.
 - ART effect sizes are calculated on aligned-rank responses and are labeled accordingly.